Joe-Bourne/Joe-Bourne/README.md

 ### About Me
-Professional software developer based in the UK with over 20 years of experience — primarily building front office systems for financial institutions in London.
+Professional software developer based in the UK with many years of experience gained mostly from building srategic and RAD front office systems financial asset mananagement companies and hedgefunds.

-Most of my career has been focused on rapid application development (RAD) — delivering practical solutions to business problems quickly and reliably.
-I work mainly with C#, SQL Server, Python, and VBA — often extending and integrating with Excel to support trading and operations teams.
+I work mainly with C#, SQL Server, and VBA - often extending and integrating with Excel to support trading and operations teams.

-Outside of work, I like to experiment with new technologies and build small tools for fun or to scratch an itch.
+Outside of work, I like to experiment with new technologies and build applications for fun or to scratch an itch.
 I'm particularly interested in:

 Cloudflare Workers & serverless development